-For individuals looking for a hassle free real estate investment, a limited partnership is definitely the right choice.
+For individuals looking for a hassle free real estate investment, a limited partnership is definitely a great choice.

 Partnerships relating to real estate sales do not pay tax in Canada.
 Instead, the income generated from the partnership is reported on the individual’s tax return.
-The CRA requires that a T5013 Partnership Information Return is filed.
+For most limited partnerships, the CRA requires a T5013 Partnership Information Return to be filed.
 The return contains important information about the partnership including:

 - Each partner’s share of the partnership’s income for the year (including capital gains),

 - Each partner’s ownership % in the partnership,